 The Glen Helen Rehabilitation Center lies on 9 acres of land and consists of three inmate-housing facilities under the command of Captain Dana Gould.
+Lieutenant Carlos Espinoza is the facility’s executive officer.
 Glen Helen is San Bernardino County's primary facility for housing both male and female inmates sentenced to County commitments.

 The Male Facility opened in 1960 as a work camp and had a capacity of 100 inmates in a maximum housing unit.
 The original site was also used as the Sheriff's Basic Academy until many years later when the training center was moved to the property just north of the jail.
 The current facility has two Minimum Security Housing Units and a Maximum Security Housing Unit.
-Glen Helen has a maximum capacity of 1024 inmates and averages a daily population of 1020.
+Glen Helen has a maximum capacity of 1446 inmates and averages a daily population of 800 male and female inmates.

-Plans are currently in development for two additional housing units that will house nearly 500 pre-trial and sentenced county inmates.
+Plans are currently in development to remodel two existing dormitory housing units that will house over 500 pre-trial and sentenced county inmates.

 Working in conjunction with the courts and the Judicial Council, San Bernardino County 's Work Release program has been modified to allow more sentenced inmates to qualify for the program.
 Qualifying in-custody inmates can take specified classes while incarcerated at Glen Helen and, upon completion, may qualify for 'Work Release'.
 Under the direction of the court, the inmate can be released before his maximum sentence has been completed in order to reestablish ties with their family.
 In this way, the individual can return to their former employment and serve the community on their non-scheduled workdays.